weissmanntobi-del/Forward_Deployed_Engineer_Material/README.md

 This repository is a free starter kit that you can use independently.
 Candidates who need the complete structured system—including additional cases, coding practice, evaluation frameworks and study plans—can view the paid edition here:

-Explore the Complete FDE Interview System → https://tobiweissmann.gumroad.com/l/fnujuk
+Explore the AI Forward Deployed Engineer Interview System → https://tobiweissmann.gumroad.com/l/fnujuk

 ---